EzryStIago/training/slurm_examples/blast/README.md

 # Blast(Basic Local Alignment Search Tool) Example

 BLAST finds regions of similarity between biological sequences.
 The program compares nucleotide or protein	sequences to sequence databases and calculates the statistical significance.
 Learn more [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
-The table summarizes the different types of BLAST searches that we can perform:
+The table below summarizes the different types of BLAST searches that we can perform:

 command |query	  |database
 -------|----------|-------------